 Central Illinois Battery Lawyers

-Illinois Battery Charge Law
+Illinois Battery Law (Misdemeanor, Felony, or Domestic)

 Battery charges are considered violent crimes and carry serious consequences.
 If you have been charged with this offense, you need to contact an attorney as soon as possible.
 Conviction for a violent crime can carry lifelong consequences, in addition to heavy fines and a prison sentence.
 However bad the situation may seem, do not assume that your case is hopeless.
 Criminal cases have many moving pieces, and there is always more to a situation than meets the eye.